Transverse momentum dependent shape function for $J/\psi$ production in SIDIS: Conclusions

 \section{Conclusions}

 In this work, we revised the procedure to derive the leading order TMDShF perturbative tail for heavy quarkonium production.
 We focused on the SIDIS unpolarized cross section, which is parameterized in terms of structure functions.
 In particular, we considered the cross section evaluated at low $\qTfv$ and order $\alpha\alpha_s$, which involves the convolution between the gluon TMD-PDF and a general TMDShF, taking the reasonable assumption that factorization holds.
-This description should match the collinear one at high $\qTfv$ and order $\alpha\alpha_s^2$ when both are evaluated at intermediate $\qTfv$, namely $\Lambda_{\rm QCD} \ll |\qT| \ll \muH$.
+This description should match the collinear one at high $\qTfv$ and order $\alpha\alpha_s^2$ when both are evaluated at intermediate $\qTfv$, namely $\Lambda_{\rm QCD} \ll |\qT| \ll \muH$. {We emphasize that, although the exact choice of $\muH$ is important from a phenomenological point of view where it is advantageous to extend the intermediate-$\qT$ region, our findings hold for any choice of $\muH$.}

-We show that in the high transverse momentum region, these structure functions present poles when the small-$\qT$ limit is taken.
-We then presented a systematic way to deal with them, showing how they provide non-negligible terms in the expansion.
+We show that in the high transverse momentum region, these structure functions present poles when the small-$\qT$ limit is taken. {We expect that these poles will be contained in other hard amplitudes concerning inclusive quarkonia production.} {Therefore, we presented} a systematic way to deal with them, showing how they provide non-negligible terms in the expansion {at small $\qT$}.
 These terms, neglected in \cite{Boer:2020:epJpsiMatching,DAlesio:2021:epJpsiMatchingPol}, significantly alter our findings of the TMDShF perturbative tail.
 At variance with previous works, it does not present a logarithmic dependence on the transverse momentum (double-logarithm in $\bT$-space), which makes them different from usual TMD fragmentation functions for light hadron production.
 However, this non-logarithmic dependence is in agreement with other works~\cite{Echevarria:2019:TMDShF, Fleming:2019:TMDShF}, and with the Sudakov factors obtained for open heavy-quark pair production in electron-proton and proton-proton collisions.